 Ugly Beautiful Australia – MCA Australia, first published by Assemble Papers

 Your weekly online art list #3 | The Ambassador at Bega Valley Regional Gallery – Art Guide Australia by Tiarney Miekus

 A 4A Centre for Contemporary Asian Art and Museums & Galleries of NSW touring exhibition.
-This project is assisted by the Australian Government’s Visions of Australia program, and through the Australia Council for the Arts, its arts funding and advisory body.
+This project has been assisted by the Australian Government’s Visions of Australia program, and through the Australia Council for the Arts, its arts funding and advisory body.